ctp-archive/data-journalism/modules/intro-to-r/_posts/2022-04-01-investigating-disparities.md

 |LatinX |   1,203|     875,798|    28.9|      23.9|
 |Asian  |    594|     246,904|     8.1|      11.8|

-Like before, we see where Hispanic deaths don't seem to show a signficant racial disparity.
+Like before, we see where Hispanic deaths don't seem to show a significant racial disparity.
 Nor do Black deaths.

 The deaths of White and Asian residents, however, seem overrepresented here.
 White people made up 54% of deaths, but 48% of the population.
 Asian people made up about 12% of the deaths, but about 8% of the population.